 Compost: Grass clippings, leaves, pine needles, pine cones, acorns, small hedge shavings, twigs under 1/2 inch in diameter and under 3 inches long, weeds, flowers and garden waste should be bagged (under 30 pounds in compostable bags).
 No limit on small yard waste and no stickers required.

 Branches: Brush, hedge clippings and branches must be bundled and are collected by the compost truck.
 Branches must be under 3 inches in diameter and under 5 feet in length, bundles of branches must weigh under 30 pounds.
 Larger debris cannot be picked up even if split into smaller diameter as these are too dense and would damage the compacter in the truck.
 Stickers are not required.
 For larger branches, limbs and trunks, contact a tree service or contact the Maple Grove’s Yardwaste disposal site for drop-off charges and instructions.

-Christmas Trees: The City’s contracted waste hauler, Waste Management, will collect Robbinsdale residents’ non-artificial Christmas trees the first two weeks of January.
+Christmas Trees: The City’s contracted waste hauler, Waste Management, will collect Robbinsdale residents’ non-artificial Christmas trees the week of December 31st and the week of January 14th.
 Each residential household is limited to free collection of one Christmas tree which must be prepared in the following manner: tree must be under five feet long (if it is not, cut the tree into lengths under five feet), metal stands must be removed, and tree is set alongside your garbage container.
 DO NOT bag the tree.

 The SKB Malcolm Transfer Station in Minneapolis will take your tree for $10 if residents need an alternative.
 The Transfer Station is located at 630 Malcolm Ave SE, Minneapolis, MN 55414.
 It is open year round and will continue to take Christmas trees anytime during operating hours, Monday through Friday from 7 a.m. to 5 p.m.